Cracking any competitive examination is indeed challenging.

 Our brains tend to remember diagrams more than words; therefore, make a flow chart of your concepts for easy memorization.
 Make sure you are constructing a flow chart where all the necessary information is included and stick them to the wall where your study table is so that you can memorize them whenever you see them.

 Our brains tend to remember motions, graphics more easily than descriptive written information.
 Like we remember every scene of our favourite movies.
 Make sure you go through videos that are provided online regarding the necessary concepts and are hard for you.
 Watching videos can ease any complex concepts for better remembrance.

-Make sure you are eating healthy food during the preparation, stay away from junks, and keep yourself active by walks or running as per your preferences.
+Make sure you are eating healthy food during the preparation, stay away from junk food, and keep yourself active by walking or running as per your preferences.
 Make sure to eat foods like almonds, blueberries, broccoli, pumpkin seeds, etc. This helps boost memory and enables you to focus for a long time.
 Eat nutrient-rich food for a healthy, functioning body.

 Meditation is very necessary, and it gives individual peace and focuses on important tasks which are your priority.
 These exams are stressful; therefore, mediation is needed for 15 to 20 mins every day.
 People with great sporting abilities have mediation in common for greater efficiency during the performance.

 Make sure your electronic devices are not anywhere near you while you are studying, as it can be a great distraction.
 If anything is pulling you down, then it is better to cut it off.

 It depends on how we develop ourselves, so it's necessary to construct habits that contribute to making the best version of ourselves.